deeplearning540/deeplearning540.github.io/_sources/lesson01/content.rst.txt

 .. admonition:: Exercise 3

    **NaN stands for not-a-number.
+When loading a data set with `pandas`, NaN values occur in the loaded data because ...**
-When loading a dataset with `pandas`, NaN values occur in the loaded data because ...**
+   **NaN stands for not-a-number.
+When loading a data set with `pandas`, NaN values occur in the loaded data because ...**

    1. Input files contain string values in a column
    2. Computational Problems occurred, like computing the square root of a negative number